MatinZ626/docker-redmine/README.md

 # REDMINE

-A bash script witch use docker-compose to run Redmine PRM service in less than 1 minute, After installation it's includes some tools that may growth at future.
+A bash script which use docker-compose to run Redmine PRM service in less than 1 minute, After installation it's includes some tools that may growth at future.

 ## How to use it:
 1- Take clone on ur local